How Do Air Move? (Mechanism And Effects)

 Behind a cold front, cumulus clouds form, resulting in showers concentrated over a small area.
 When a warm front passes over land, air temperatures rise, the air pressure drops, and stratus clouds form, with light sprinkles of rain over a broad area.
 There are also occluded fronts and stationary fronts.
 Cold fronts move quickly, while warm fronts move slowly.

 • When a cold front and a warm front move in the same direction: the faster cold front catches up to the warm front.
-A new front form where the two fronts overlap.
+A new front forms where the two fronts overlap.
 It is called an occluded front.

 A stationary front occurs when neither air mass is strong enough to push the other out of the way.
-This front does not move very much and stays in the same place for a long time.
+This front does not move much and stays in the same place for a long time.
 If torrential rains occur at the front, then the front is called a rain front.
 This is an example of a weather map we see on the news every morning.

 In low-pressure areas, moisture-laden air rises and forms clouds, resulting in cloudy, rainy, or snowy weather.
 Around high-pressure areas, the air descends, making it difficult for clouds to form.
 This results in clear weather.